hunterdyar/IMMGuidebook/content/docs/unity/setup/installing-unity.md

 The first two releases (.1 and .2) are called "tech" releases.
 They introduce new features.
 The last release (.3) is called the **Long-Term Stable** (LTS) release.
 It introduces no new features.
 It is supported with bug fixes for two years.
 If you are using a tech release, it is assumed you will eventually switch to the LTS version of those tech releases in the future.

 {{< hint warning >}}
-Unity switched from 3 tech releases to 2 in 2020, so 2019.4 exists.
+Unity switched from 3 tech releases to 2 in 2020, so 2019.4 (LTS) exists.
 They also switched from a traditional numbering scheme around 2017, so if you see unity version "5.6", or similar, that's basically the 2016/2017 version of Unity.
 {{</hint>}}

 ### Which Version of Unity Do I Install?
 Unity recommends it's LTS release, which is currently 2020.3.
 I agree, this is almost always the version you want to install.

-Currently, You will also be fine to switch to the latest 2021 tech channel (.1 or .2).
+Currently, you will also be fine to switch to the latest 2021 tech channel (.1 or .2).
 Unity 2021.1 Introduces some minor changes to the UI, so I will be switching to at-least-this-version to help future-proof screen captures and videos.
 If you want your version to look like how mine _currently_ looks, then do that.
-The changes aren't that significant, it's not a big deal.
+The UI changes aren't that significant, it's not a big deal.

 ### Platform Modules
 After you choose the version, click **next**, and you will be asked when modules you want to install.